 - Flamenco Show in Triana: I can’t recommend a Flamenco show enough!
 It’s the authentic Andalusian art form.
 As a solo traveler, you might even find yourself getting pulled into a dance!

 - Stroll Through Plaza de España: This plaza, with its bridges and canals, is one of the most iconic spots in Seville.
-A great spot to people-watch and absorb the city’s atmosphere.

 - Explore Santa Cruz: Wander through the narrow streets of Seville’s old Jewish quarter, filled with history and charm.